AstroLoc: Robust Space to Ground Image Localizer: Data

 \section{Data}

-Our goal is to localize the extent of \textbf{astronaut photos (queries)} given a worldwide map of geo-referenced \textbf{satellite images (database)}.
+Our goal is to localize the extent of \textbf{astronaut photos \textit{(queries)}} given a worldwide map of geo-referenced \textbf{satellite images \textit{(database)}}.
 Astronaut photographs represent one of the most diverse and long standing Earth observations data sources.
 The dataset contains a wide range in spatial resolution, field of view, illumination (including night imagery), and obliquity (astronauts can tilt the camera and take oblique photos).
-These images have many applications in numerous fields \cite{sprites, TLEs, astro_photos_climate_patterns, Sanchez_2022_artificial_lightning, Gaston_2022_environ_impacts_artificial_light, Small_2022_spectrometry_urban_lightscape, Schirmer_2019_nightlight_behavior}, and most importantly in disaster management and response \cite{IDC_Stefanov}\footnote{\url{https://eol.jsc.nasa.gov/Collections/Disasters/ShowDisastersCollection.pl}}.
+These images have many applications in numerous fields \cite{sprites, TLEs, astro_photos_climate_patterns, Sanchez_2022_artificial_lightning, Gaston_2022_environ_impacts_artificial_light, Small_2022_spectrometry_urban_lightscape, Schirmer_2019_nightlight_behavior}, and critically in disaster management and response \cite{IDC_Stefanov}\footnote{\url{https://eol.jsc.nasa.gov/Collections/Disasters/ShowDisastersCollection.pl}}.

-For database images we follow~\cite{Berton_2024_EarthLoc} and use a \textit{composited} set of cloudless open-source satellite yearly imagery from Sentinel-2, named \textit{S2}.
-We use tiles from zoom levels 8-12 \cite{osm_zoom_levels} (expanding in both directions on the set used in~\cite{Berton_2024_EarthLoc}), to provide a thorough train and test set that reflects the extents of the query images.
+For database images we follow~\cite{Berton_2024_EarthLoc} and use a yearly-composited set of cloudless open-source satellite imagery from Sentinel-2, named \textit{S2}.
+We use tiles from zoom levels 8-12 \cite{osm_zoom_levels} (expanding the range of zoom levels used in~\cite{Berton_2024_EarthLoc}), to provide a thorough train and test set that reflects the extents of the query images.
 Characteristics of astronaut and satellite imagery are compared in \cref{tab:data}.